politefiction/connectfour/README.md

 # connectfour
-Using TDD (RSpec) to build a game of ConnectFour.
+A game of ConnectFour built using TDD (RSpec).